Pruffer-zz/MyBB-RESTful-API-System-extensions/README.md

 # MyBB-RESTful-API-System-extensions

-Extensions for MyBB-RESTful-API-System.
+Extensions for, and a slightly modified version of MyBB-RESTful-API-System.
 Moved over from my fork.

+Outputs only in JSON for now.

 Versions of the original APIs modified to use mostly JSON-type input included as well.
 I'll make docs for those sometime.